 Demographics of Reading – Print Books, eBooks, and Audio Books

 Do college graduates read more than high school students?
-The chart to the right, provided by Pew Research Center, shows that they do.
+The chart above, provided by Pew Research Center, shows that they do.
 Only 45% of those surveyed with less than a high school diploma for education have read a book in the past twelve months.
 Ethnicity and income seem to be factors also, with Hispanics (58%) and lower income workers (65%) showing significantly lower reading numbers than whites (76%) and those who make over $75,000 a year (81%).

 One other point of note with these statistics is the number of eBook readers in the groups where folks are spending the most time indulging their literary desires.
 Audio books (which really aren’t books) show some variations, but the differences are not as pronounced.